eduMFA/eduMFA/doc/installation/docker.rst

 - EDUMFA_LOGO: filename of custom logo (optional)
 - EDUMFA_PAGE_TITLE: custom page title (optional)

 You can also add a "_FILE" suffix to each variable name and pass a path to read the value from a file instead.
+This is helpful if used with a secret manager such as Docker Secrets, and is also considered best practice for sensitive data.

 For example instead of passing ``SECRET_KEY``:

 .. code-block:: bash